Crypto713/Crypto713/README.md

  Here are a few things about me:

 - 🔭 I’m currently working on DESgeo and a few other projects...
 I share a philosophy that I read about in an aritcle, but can't find the article so am unable to quote it.
 The Philosopy is "Build for Interoperability".
+I will overlay another Philosophy on top of that and it goes by the acronym CANI, which means "Constant and Neverending Improvement.

 - 🌱 I’m currently learning more about a variety of Blockchains and how to create new things by working with 3 or 4 at a time.
       Sometimes that gets a little chaotic, so I put together this place to help manage projects & keep things somewhat organized.